July 3, 2026

 What is direct deposit?

-Direct deposit payments move money electronically into a person’s bank account.
-Businesses use direct deposit to pay employee wages without issuing paper checks.
+Direct deposit is an electronic payment method that moves money directly into a person's bank account.
+You can use it to pay employee wages without issuing paper checks.
 On payday, funds are transferred directly to employee accounts, giving them quick and reliable access to their earnings.

 To set up direct deposit, employees share their bank account and routing information with you or your payroll provider.
 The payroll provider schedules electronic payments through the ACH network on designated pay dates.
 Once it's in place, direct deposit runs automatically each pay cycle, reducing manual work for both employers and employees.